jameswong3388/HostelGuard/README.md

 # HostelGuard™ - Apply.
-Approve.
-Arrive.
+Get Ready.
+Move In.
 So easy.

 A web-based Visitor Verification System.